freenas/freenas-docs/userguide/sharing.rst

 <http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=16220>`_.

-When you create a periodic snapshot task on a ZFS volume that is configured as a CIFS share in %brand%, it is automatically configured to support shadow copies.
+When you create a periodic snapshot task on a ZFS volume that is configured as a SMB share in %brand%, it is automatically configured to support shadow copies.

 Before using shadow copies with %brand%, be aware of the following